jhsesa/caseware-test/caseware/README.md

 - AI suggested `JwtBearerHandler` for the `/oauth/v2/token` endpoint — correctly overridden: the token is in the form body, not the `Authorization` header, so `JwtSecurityTokenHandler` must be used directly
 - AI did not include `ClockSkew` configuration in `TokenValidationParameters` — added explicitly after recognizing it as a production requirement for distributed systems
 - AI initially generated a `static partial class Program` — changed to `public partial class Program` to allow `WebApplicationFactory<Program>` from the test project
+- AI confidently extracted the subject using `JwtRegisteredClaimNames.Sub` without accounting for .NET 10's automatic claim mapping to `ClaimTypes.NameIdentifier`, which caused null reference exceptions and validation bypasses.
+Corrected by implementing a dual-check fallback.
+- AI assumed `PropertyNameCaseInsensitive = true` would automatically map `delegated_by` to `DelegatedBy` on C# records using .NET 10 Source Generators.
+Corrected by explicitly adding `[JsonPropertyName]` attributes to prevent silent deserialization failures.

 ### How I would guide engineers using AI on this system
 - **Use AI for structural scaffolding**, not for security decisions.
 Let it generate the DI wiring, but verify every `TokenValidationParameters` field manually against the RFC.